kalisio/kaabah/docs/guides/getting-started.md

 # Getting started

 ::: warning
-**Kaabah** relies on various technologies such as [Terraform](https://www.terraform.io/), [Docker Swarm](https://docs.docker.com/engine/swarm/), [Traefik](https://traefik.io)... and we assume that you are enough familiar with them.
+Because **Kaabah** relies on [Terraform](https://www.terraform.io/) and [Docker Swarm](https://docs.docker.com/engine/swarm/), we assume you are enough familiar with them.
 If not, please take a while to discover them.
 :::

 ## Prerequisites